mapresto/PowerStigScan/README.md

 ### Module Install
 Using your preferred method to install this module you still need to configure a few settings to get started.
-First, using Get-PowerStigConfig, you can view the settings that are located in the config.ini that is located in the .\common directory.
-These settings allow for simple and repeatable results in your environment.
+First, using Get-PowerStigConfig, you can view the settings that are located in the config.ini that is located in the .\common directory of the module.These settings allow for simple and repeatable results in your environment.
 The primary settings to be concerned with will be the SQL server and database that you will be connecting to.
 You can use Set-PowerStigConfig to modify these settings.

 ### Adding Target Computers
 Computer objects must exist in the SQL Database prior to importing findings, which currently occurs at the end of the